apitee/docs/README.md

 # [docs](http://docs.apitee.com)

+It's an opened standard for DSL and DEpendency Definition creating for automation and AI/ML integration on any environment with any techstack.

 ## Why yaml

 The yaml give a benefit to create multilanguage layer with the way to use line by line commands in shell The structure is offering grammatics for building the correct sentences with validation